Adron/adron.github.io/_working/contents/docs/unix-101-pt1-file-manipulation/index.md

 date: 2016-07-02:17:45:26
 template: doc.jade
 ---
+The following is a list of the rudimentary commands for Linux and Unix to copy, move, list, review, and otherwise manage and maintain the files and directories on the Linux or Unix machine.

 * `ls` This command lists the files in a directory, and with certain switches will list permissions, size, date craeted, and various other information.
 The `ls` has a number of switches, which I've shown in the following examples.